Renew a Prevention Professional or Prevention Specialist Credential (CPP/CPS)

 Continuing Professional Education

-You must complete continuing professional education consisting of a minimum of 60 clock hours related to SUD prevention, including the one-time requirements below.
+You must complete continuing professional education consisting of a minimum of 60 clock hours related to SUD prevention, including the one-time education requirements.
 One-time requirements only need to be completed one time, not every time you renew.

 A continuing requirement for six hours of OASAS approved ethics training will be required upon every renewal.
 Please note that the Professional Boundaries and Reporting Requirements training must be completed upon every renewal.